 Install & Support

-Install & Support comprises 30% of the total score for each WiFi thermostat.
-Although all of these products are designed with a DIY installer in mind, the installation process can become more complicated if you have an older home or a particularly uncommon HVAC system.
-If that's the case, then you may need to have a professional install your new thermostat.
-In addition to the install, we tested each company's customer support, putting in a request and evaluating the responses, and rating the supplied documentation.
+Install & Support comprises 30% of the total score for each thermostat.
+Although all of these products are designed with a DIY installer in mind, the installation process can become more complicated if you have an older home or a particularly unique HVAC system.
+If that's the case, you may need a professional to install your new thermostat.
+In addition to the installation, we tested each company's customer support, putting in a request and evaluating the responses, and rating the supplied documentation.

 To rate the quality of the customer support, we sent the following email anonymously to each manufacturer, then awarded points based on the timeliness and quality of the response we received: